UbiquityRobotics/demos/magni_lidar/README.md

 We will now be ready to accept 'goals' and then move to those goals.

 The more general solution to navigation uses object avoidance and the move_base package combined with a map that holds obstacles seen by sensors such as the sonar.
 The objects that move in fron are in what is called the ```costmap```.
 Perhaps that will be added to this example in the future.

-## A Word About move_base avoids Dynamic Objects That May Move

-We are not using the more powerful move_base in this example so far to keep things as simple as possible.
-If you choose to use move_base the planing is much more advanced but of course more things can then go wrong.
-ROS navigation stack can use detection of things that get in the way of the robot to then alter the path the robot was taking to the destination.
-This is only mentioned here at this time as so far this simple demo does not use this feature.
-Sensors such as sonar sensors can be used to detect things and place them in something called a ```costmap```.
-The costmap can change as things move into and out of the path of the robot like your dog or cat or even yourself.

-The move_base code can dynamically re-think the path to be taken to avoid objects in the costmap.

 ## Run RViz Back on The LapTop To Watch As Things Progress